lix-Jo/SaDir/README.md

-# 🌍 SaDir — Geological Fieldwork Platform
+# 🌍 Aurquartz — Geological Fieldwork Platform

 A modern digital platform designed to streamline geological field data collection, organization, visualization, and export — all in one place.